-"Affordable" means, a sales price or rent within the means of a low- or moderate-income household as defined in N.J.A.C.
-5:93-7.4, and, in the case of an ownership unit, that the sales price for the unit conforms to the standards set forth in N.J.A.C.
+"Affordable" means, a sales price or rent within the means of a low- or moderate-income household as defined by COAH in its applicable regulations or an equivalent controlling New Jersey state agency; in the case of an ownership unit, that the sales price for the unit conforms to the standards set forth in N.J.A.C.
 5:80-26.6, as may be amended and supplemented, and, in the case of a rental unit, that the rent for the unit conforms to the standards set forth in N.J.A.C.
 5:80-26.12, as may be amended and supplemented.

-"Affordable development" means a housing development all or a portion of which consists of restricted units.
+"Affordable development" means a housing development, all or a portion of, which consists of restricted units.